• Skip to primary navigation

 Combine the pineapple juice and thawed OJ concentrate in a large pitcher and mix well.

-Add club soda.
+Add the club soda.

 Woman adding champagne to a punch in a glass bottle.